Romanos I Lekapenos: Origin

 Romanos derived his epithet Lekapenos, now usually treated as a family name, from his birthplace of Lakape (later Laqabin) between Melitene and Samosata.
 It is found mostly as Lakapenos in the sources, although English-language scholarship in particular prefers the form Lekapenos, in large part due to Sir Steven Runciman's 1928 study on the emperor.
 He was the son of a peasant with the remarkable name of Theophylact "the Unbearable" (Theophylaktos Abaktistos or Abastaktos), who had rescued the Emperor Basil I from the enemy in battle at Tephrike in 872, saving his life, and had been rewarded by a place in the Imperial Guard and received estates as a reward.
 Theophylaktos is usually identified as Armenian.
 Byzantinist Anthony Kaldellis contests this, saying that Armenian ancestry is not mentioned in the many Byzantine sources which discuss Romanos, and that Theophylaktos' alleged ethnicity is an assumption based on his being born in humble circumstances in the Armeniac Theme.
 The assumption has been repeated so often in literature that it has acquired the status of a known fact, even though it is based on the most tenuous of indirect connections.

 Bulgarian forces rout the Byzantines at Anchialos in 917.

-Although he did not receive any refined education (for which he was later abused by his son-in-law Constantine VII), Romanos advanced through the ranks of the army during the reign of Emperor Leo VI the Wise.
+Although he did not receive any refined education (for which he was later abused by his son-in-law Constantine VII), Lekapenos advanced through the ranks of the army during the reign of Emperor Leo VI the Wise.
 In 911 he was general of the naval theme of Samos and later served as admiral of the fleet (droungarios tou ploimou).
 In this capacity he was supposed to participate in the Byzantine operations against Bulgaria on the Danube in 917, but he was unable to carry out his mission.
-In the aftermath of the disastrous Byzantine defeat at the Battle of Acheloos in 917 by the Bulgarians, Romanos sailed to Constantinople, where he gradually overcame the discredited regency of Empress Zoe Karvounopsina and her supporter Leo Phokas.
+In the aftermath of the disastrous Byzantine defeat at the Battle of Acheloos in 917 by the Bulgarians, Lekapenos sailed to Constantinople, where he gradually overcame the discredited regency of Empress Zoe Karvounopsina and her supporter Leo Phokas.

 The blinding of Leo Phokas on the orders of Romanos Lekapenos.